VadymMakohon/API-Image-Generator/README.md

 JavaScript: Core logic for interacting with the Unsplash API and handling user interactions.
 Unsplash API: Provides access to a large collection of high-resolution images based on search queries.

+## 📜 License

+This repository is for educational purposes only and has an MIT License

 ### Show your support
 Give a ⭐ if you like this project!